-If having health, home and car insurance seem obvious, then why not insure your other assets, too?
-You can create a trust for yourself, family or charity.
-An asset protection trust is not limited to estate planning You may enjoy asset protection during your lifetime, with the trust becoming the foundation of an estate plan over time if you so desire.
+If having health, home, and car insurance as a form of protection seems obvious, then why not protect your other assets?
+Many mistakenly believe trusts are only for estate planning or the elderly.
+This is not true.
+You may enjoy asset protection during your lifetime, with the trust becoming the foundation of an estate plan over time if you so desire.

-Common trust misconceptions include the idea you lose control of the assets, cannot name yourself as a beneficiary, or you must establish an offshore trust.
-Properly forming a domestic asset protection trust avoids the above pitfalls.
+Misconceptions about asset protection trusts include the idea you lose control of the assets, cannot name yourself as a beneficiary, or that you must establish an offshore trust.
+Properly formed domestic asset protection trusts prove these misconceptions are wrong.

 The most common reasons people form trusts are:

 - Asset Protection: Trusts can protect assets from creditors.

 - Taxes: Trusts can minimize or avoid many types of taxes.

 - Privacy: Trusts can be anonymous and allow for private ownership of assets.